w3f/Web3-wiki/polkadot/docs/polkadot/builders/smart_contracts.md

 the parachain will be a network that you run with the shared security of the relay chain.

-This makes certain operations such as dividend pay-outs or token
+This makes certain operations such as dividend pay-outs or token inflation easier to develop into your system.

+Things that are hard to do in smart contracts suddenly become available to the developer when coding for Polkadot parachains.